HadiAlMarzooq/HadiAlMarzooq/README.md

 ## 💫 About Me
 🔭 **Building Apps**: Currently working on amazing apps with React and React Native.
-🌱 **Learning**: Advancing my skills in backend operations using Node.js and Firebase.
+🌱 **Learning**: Advancing my skills in backend operations using Supabase as BaaS.
 💬 **Python Expert**: Ask me about Python, I've got a knack for it!
 ⚡ **Fun Fact**: I'm an avid handball enthusiast. 🤾‍♂️
 🧩 **Philosophy**: Passionate about creativity as a key aspect of development.